Redstone1024/Fursuit-CylinderFan/README.md

 Just assemble according to CAD drawings.

 Be careful **NOT** to allow parts to run over, wrap around, or rub the wires.

+### FAQ

+**Q**: Why is the red light always on and not off or higher than a second when I remove the power while charging?

+**A**: Major MOSFET G-pin is disconnected.
+Resolder the main MOSFETs and make sure there is enough tin in the G-pin.

+**Q**: Why is there a large number of unsupported protocols during protocol detection?

+**A**: Type-C signal pin is disconnected or IP2368 is disconnected.
+Resolder them reference [Link](https://www.myredstone.top/archives/5215).

+**Q**: Why does the protocol detection show that QC3.0 12V is not supported?

+**A**: Major MOSFET G-pin is disconnected.
+Resolder the main MOSFETs and make sure there is enough tin in the G-pin.

+**Q**: Why does the red light not go out and the blue light not come on after a full charge?

+**A**: If the red light does not flash when the battery is inserted, the capacitor was charged when the battery was replaced and did not recognize the new battery correctly.
+Just disconnect the battery and wait for the capacitor to discharge and reinsert it.
+If the red light blinks four times when the battery is inserted, it means that the MOSFET G-pin is disconnected, so re-solder them.